-A major priority for the Emergency Medicine Network (EMNet) is to maintain its unique inventory of emergency departments, or emergency rooms (ERs), in the United States.
+A major priority for the Emergency Medicine Network (EMNet) is to maintain its unique inventory of emergency departments, or emergency rooms (ERs), in the United States through the annual National Emergency Department Inventory (NEDI-USA).
 EMNet has created a smartphone app based on this unique national database.

-EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance to the closest ER anywhere within the United States.
+Using the smartphone’s GPS, findERnow is able to to quickly locate the user’s current location and the distance/driving time to the closest ER anywhere within the United States.

 From 2003-2005, EMNet held a 5K Run for Asthma in observance of World Asthma Day (WAD) in May.
 The goal of the event was to improve community awareness of asthma and to raise funds for asthma research at MGH.
 In 2006, changes in usage regulations for the athletic field adjacent to the 5K course precluded continuation of this annual fundraiser.